cedxix/rebikes/README.md

 3. **redux-saga** is a redux middleware used to handle easily side-effects like api-calls.
 3. **styled-component** was added to comply to the stack.
 4. **prop-types** is used to enforce components props consistency.
 This is really important and can also act like a doc.
+5. **axios** for HTTP request because it has better features than fetch and to avoid the need of polyfills for fetch.

 ## Available Scripts